davestewart/davestewart-content/content/archive/work/animation/truth-about-love/index.md

 ---
+date: 2004-09-01
 description: Film titles for mid-naughties rom-com starring Jenifer Love Hewitt
-date: 2004-09-01
+summary: |
+  Film title sequence for "The Truth About Love" theatrical rom-com, combining 3D elements from 3dsmax with After Effects compositing — seen on the big screen in the UK release.
+tech: After Effects, 3dsmax
 tags:
   - creative
   - animation